 I used Pureharvest rice malt syrup as a sweetener – it contains virtually no fructose and is comprised of maltrose and glucose, which provide a steady supply of energy.
 It’s recommended by David Gillespie, the author of Sweet Poison, and the guys at the Perfect Health Diet.
-I use it every now and then for its neutral taste.
-I don’t have an issue with brown rice being its source because it has no gluten and it has been fermented and soaked (thus removing phytic acid, lectins and other toxins) before being cooked down to syrup.
+I like it for its neutral flavour.
+Feel free to use honey or maple syrup.
+If you use green leaf stevia, that will also work.
+YOUR CHOICE!

 This whole recipe contains around 160 grams of carbohydrates (from starch and sugars) and around 55 grams of sugar (mostly from the syrup).
 You will get about 16 rectangular lamingtons, so that’s about 10 grams of carbs and 3.5 grams of sugar per single lamington.
 Knowing that, you can decide how many pieces you should really be consuming.
-I’m going for two ;)
+I’m going with two ;)

 - 3 whole eggs

-- 1/2 cup tapioca flour
+- ½ cup tapioca flour

-- 3/4 cup almond meal
+- ¾ cup almond meal

-- 2/3 cup coconut oil
+- ⅔ cup coconut oil

-- 2 tbsp rice malt syrup
+- 2 tablespoons rice malt syrup or honey

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

-- 3 tbsp coconut or almond milk
+- 3 tablespoon coconut or almond milk

-- 1 1/2 cup desiccated coconut (unsweetened)
+- 1 + ½ cup desiccated coconut (unsweetened)

-- Preheat oven to 165C (330F).
+- Preheat the oven to 165 C / 330F.

 - Pour mixture into the prepared pan.
-Bake in oven for 20 minutes or until a skewer inserted into the centre comes out clean.
+Bake in oven for 20-25 minutes or until a skewer inserted into the centre comes out clean.
 Turn the sponge cake onto a wire rack and set aside to cool completely.

 - When the sponge cake has cooled down, trim the edges off and cut into 4 equal strips.